Scrabo Tower: A Stunning View From Newtownards, County Down

 The Beginning of Scrabo Tower

-Built-in 1857 as a memorial to the 3rd Marquess of Londonderry, one of the Duke of Wellington’s generals during the Napoleonic Wars, Scrabo Tower stands on Scrabo Hill near Newtownards in County Down, Northern Ireland.
+Built in 1857 as a memorial to the 3rd Marquess of Londonderry, one of the Duke of Wellington’s generals during the Napoleonic Wars, Scrabo Tower stands on Scrabo Hill near Newtownards in County Down, Northern Ireland.

-Scrabo Tower is surrounded by Scrabo Country Park which looks over Strangford Lough and the surrounding countryside.
+Scrabo Tower is surrounded by Scrabo Country Park, which looks over Strangford Lough and the surrounding countryside.

 History of Scrabo Tower

 When the 3rd Marquess of Londonderry died in 1854, some of his family and friends decided to build him a monument, which resulted in Scrabo Tower.
-The top of Scrabo Hill was selected to erect the monument as there it can be seen from Mount Stewart, the Irish seat of the Vane-Tempest-Stewart family, Marquesses of Londonderry.
+The top of Scrabo Hill was selected to erect the memorial as it can be seen from Mount Stewart, the Irish seat of the Vane-Tempest-Stewart family, Marquesses of Londonderry.

-The Marquis, also known as “Warring Charlie”, was well-respected and quite loved in Ireland for his efforts to alleviate suffering during the potato famine.
+The Marquis, also known as “Warring Charlie”, was well-respected and immensely loved in Ireland for his efforts to alleviate suffering during the potato famine.
 He earned the respect of his tenants, which prompted them to want to build a monument in his memory following his death in 1854.

 Scrabo Tower was inhabited by the McKays, William McKay, his wife and 8 children.
 The descendants of the family looked after the estate until the 1960s.